Staff Senate Bylaws

 a.
 Eligibility and Membership.

 i.
-Membership of the Staff Senate shall consist of full or part time benefits-eligible staff employed by UNT for a minimum of one (1) year.
+Membership of the Staff Senate shall consist of full or part time benefits-eligible staff employed by UNT for a minimum of one (1) year prior to the start of their term.

 ii.
 The number of senators shall be proportional to the number of total staff per each administrative unit.